 The Grand Prix Scout team is here to bring you valuable analysis to enhance the MotoGP viewership experience.
 We study historical and current rider performance, various weather factors that impact road racing and circuit configuration and technical difficulty.
 The Grand Prix Scout team has put together a unique profile for each circuit currently include in the series.
-Within each profile you will find a handful of useful information including circuit maps, technicality indexes, similarity rankings and the historically strongest riders for each sector.
+Within each profile you will find a handful of useful information including general stats, circuit maps, net predator/prey movement, technicality indexes, similarity rankings and the historically strongest riders for each sector.

 Let’s elaborate on some of these analytical tools…

 Less analytical and more summary, the general intro allows you to gain a big picture understanding of each circuit with total length, breakdown of corners and elevation change.
 In addition, we provide a full map that outlines the circuit.

 Then begins the fun… Next you will find the average net predatory/prey movement as a numerical value as well as a rank against all other circuits.
 This (new) index tracks the total average movement between the flags for each race 2015 – 2019.
 Total average movement refers to the rate of passing between riders from start to finish.
 A circuit with a high index indicates frequent passing and change in rider position from one lap to the next.

 From this, we can infer that a circuit with a high net movement index is a more difficult circuit that holds less manufacturer advantage and rewards individual rider skill.
 For a complete average new movement circuit ranking list, click here!

 Sector Technicality Index

 Each circuit is broken down into 4 sectors and each sector has unique characteristics that affect road racing in different ways.
 We fuse these characteristics into a single quantitative value that allows us to present each sector in a ranked order.
 The sector technicality scale ranges from 0 to 4 with 0 being the least technical and 4 being the most.